MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 behavior for connection establishment:

 1. Perform connection establishment using HTTPS RRs as described in
-   {{client-behavior}}, but do not fall back to the origin's A/AAAA records.
+   {{client-behavior}}, but do not fall back to the authority address.
    If there are compatible HTTPS RRs, they all have an "echconfig" key, and attempts to connect to them all fail, terminate connection establishment.
 2. If the client implements Alt-Svc, try to connect using any entries from the Alt-Svc cache.
-3. Fall back to the origin's A/AAAA records if necessary.
+3. Fall back to the authority address if necessary.

 As a latency optimization, clients MAY prefetch DNS records for later steps before they are needed.